GMOD/Apollo3/packages/website/docs/cli/assembly.md

 ## `apollo assembly add-from-fasta INPUT-FILE`

-Add new assembly from local or external fasta file
+Add new assembly from a fasta file.
+The input file may be:

 ```
 USAGE